Apply tags

 For more information, see Information schema.

-Manage tags with SQL commands
+Manage tags using SQL commands

 Note

-Use tags to search and filter tables
+Use tags to search for tables